4-Way Stop Rules in Texas: Who Goes First?

 Pull up to a four-way stop in Houston and you can almost feel the tension.
 Drivers glance left, right, and straight ahead, wondering who should inch forward first.

-Texas law keeps the first rule simple, yet many people forget it while juggling coffee and a morning playlist.
+Texas law keeps the first right-of-way rule simple, yet many people forget it while juggling coffee and a morning playlist.
 The first vehicle to reach the stop line is the first to go after coming to a complete stop.
 Make eye contact if you can, then proceed at a calm pace.

 If you arrive and notice another car already waiting, tap the brakes, give a quick nod or hand wave, and let them clear the intersection.
 This courtesy isn’t just polite; it prevents bumper-to-bumper repairs and steep insurance hikes later on.